Music at Grace & Holy Trinity

 If you like to sing, please join one of our choirs!
 New members can join at any time; previous musical experience is not necessary.
 Contact Dr. Davis to join any choir.

-From youth in high school to any age, everyone is welcome in the choir!
-The Parish Choir rehearsals are on Thursday evenings from 7:30-9:30 p.m.
-They sing anthems and lead the hymns and service music at the 10:30 a.m.
-Sunday worship services, Choral Evensongs, and other special worship services.
-The Parish Choir is directed by Dr. Elizabeth Melcher Davis and accompanied by Sean McDonald, Assistant Choirmaster and Organist.
+Everyone is welcome to join the Parish Choir from youth in high school to any age.
+Rehearsals are held on Thursday evenings from 7:30-9:30 p.m. from September through May.
+The Parish Choir sings at the 10:30 a.m. worship services, Choral Evensongs, Christmas Lessons and Carols, and at other special worship services.
+The choir is a welcoming and caring community of faith that shares its musical gifts to the glory of God.
+The Parish Choir is directed by Dr. Elizabeth Melcher Davis, Choirmaster and Organist, and accompanied by Sean McDonald, Assistant Choirmaster and Organist.

 Our Austin organ